 Topaz – The November Birthstone is prized for its transparency, and is rich in aluminum and fluorine, making it one of the hardest of any in the silicate family.
 Its name, from the Greek word “topazion” (derived from the Sanskrit) translates as fire.
 Orange topaz is considered the most traditional color for the November birthstone.
 It is a symbol of love and passion.

 Turquoise – The December Birthstone, with its blue-green color owes its unique appearance to its copper and aluminum composition.
 Turquoise as a gemstone dates back to the 17th century when it was referred to by its French name “turquois,” or Turkish, due to its original source from Persia through Turkey.
 Although the most valuable turquoise was previously found in Iran, today’s most valuable turquoise is sourced from the southwest United States.
 It is considered a grounded stone, and a direct counter to negative energy.
 It is also believed to exemplify confidence and strength.

 The influence of colors rising from our birthday gemstones maintains a strong influence concerning the way we regard jewelry.
 The allure of these stones is found in many of the designs from HerMJ.

 Our necklaces and bracelets reveal the time-honored magic of the birthstone while embodying the fresh originality of unique statement pieces.
 You’re invited to explore the dazzling range of colors in the crystals, gemstones, and freshwater pearl elements we hand-jewel into our designs.
-Have a look at HerMJ collection – including our exceptional birthstone alternatives – and find something that speaks to you.
+Have a look at HerMJ collection – including our exceptional birthstone alternatives by month – and find something that speaks to you.